-N440 Integrative Application of Evidence-Based Practice III
+N8095 Integrative Application of Evidence-Based Practice III

-- Documentation of meeting DNP competencies and practice hours in electronic DNP student Portfolio - Implement scholarly project - Complete scholarly project and final paper - Submit completed Project Manuscript Grading Rubric (see Appendix E) - Successfully present scholarly project - o Submit completed Project Oral Grading Rubric (see Appendix E) - Submit signed DNP Scholarly Project Presentation Evaluation form (see Appendix F) to the DNP Program Director who is responsible for obtaining signatures from the Senior Associate Dean for Academic Affairs.
+- Documentation of meeting DNP competencies and practice hours in electronic DNP student Portfolio - Implement scholarly project - Complete scholarly project paper or journal article - Submit completed Scholarly Project Paper/Journal Article Evaluation Tool (see Appendix E) - Successfully present scholarly project poster or PowerPoint slide presentation - Submit completed Scholarly Project Oral Presentation Evaluation Tool (see Appendix E)

+Submit the DNP Scholarly Project Presentation Evaluation Form (Form 3 of 3) (see Appendix F) signed by the Committee Chair and members to the DNP Program Department Education Specialist who will obtain the signatures from the Senior Associate Dean for Academics and the DNP Program Director.

-The grade for the project proposal manuscript/presentation and the final project manuscript/presentation will be based on the attached rubrics (see Appendices C and D).
-The rubrics will be completed by the Committee Chair after consultation with committee members.
-An electronic, PDF copy of the rubric will be returned to the student and the student will submit the rubrics and the manuscripts/presentations to the appropriate integrative course.
+The grade for the project proposal paper and presentation and the scholarly project paper/journal article and presentation will be based on the attached evaluation tools (see Appendices C and D).
+The evaluation tools will be completed by the Committee Chair after consultation with committee members.
+The Committee Chair will electronically calculate and record the grade and sign the evaluation tool.
+An emailed PDF copy of the tool will be returned to the student and the student will submit the tool and the papers/presentations to the appropriate integrative Blackboard course site.

-The project proposal manuscript, oral presentation, and corresponding grade rubrics and Project Proposal Presentation Evaluation Form will be submitted to N430 no later than two weeks prior to the date semester grades are due to the Registrar.
-The final project manuscript, presentation, corresponding rubrics and Project Evaluation Presentation Form will be submitted to N440.
-The submission of the approved final paper to the DNP Program Department Education Coordinator must be completed no later than two weeks before the expected graduation date.
+The project proposal paper, oral presentation, and corresponding evaluation tools and Project Proposal Presentation Evaluation Form will be submitted to N8025 no later than two weeks prior to the date semester grades are due to the registrar.
+The scholarly project paper or journal article, poster or slide presentation, corresponding evaluation tools and Project Evaluation Presentation Form will be submitted to N8095.
+The submission of the approved project paper or journal article to the DNP Program Department Education Specialist must be completed no later than two weeks before the expected graduation date.

-Note: The Committee Chair may request the student to perform a self-evaluation of the written manuscript using the appropriate grade rubric prior to submitting the paper for a formal grade evaluation by the Chair and committee members.
+Note: The Committee Chair may request the student to perform a self-evaluation of the written paper using the appropriate evaluation tool prior to submitting the paper for a formal grade evaluation by the Chair and committee members.